bhisaac/5eFP/5eFP-SRD.md

 ## Proficiency Bonus

 Characters have a proficiency bonus, which is equal to their LEVEL.
-Monsters also have this bonus.
-The bonus is used in the rules on ability checks, saving throws, and attack rolls.
+Monsters may also have this bonus.
+The bonus is used in the rules on ability checks and attack rolls.

 Your proficiency bonus is typically added to a single die roll or other number once.
 For example, if two different rules say you can add your proficiency bonus to a WIS check, you nevertheless add the bonus only once when you make the check.